Making the difficult decision

 Patients are encouraged to donate their own blood before the operation, for use in possible transfusions.
 The patient should be healthy going into surgery.
 Optimum nutrition and /or supplements should be considered in preparation for surgery.

 Typically a couple of inches of height are gained and the patient may notice this immediately when they return home.
 It may take a year or more for muscle strength to return so patience is definitely needed during this recovery time!
-There can also be some post surgery anxiety and depression which is common and to be prepared for.
+There can also be some post surgery anxiety and depression which is quite common.

 You may notice some "settling" in the back that occurs in the months after surgery.
 Sometimes it might appear that the curve is returning.
 It is likely that the surgeon left some curvature in the spine as it is rare to get 100% correction.
 The "settling" is the muscles and tissue softening back into a place of comfort.
 Try not to worry about this as it is all part of the body readjusting to its new postural alignment.